 The Internet has revolutionized science, technology, and culture and has elevated information security to a major societal concern.
 The mission of the course is to teach students the underlying principles of internetworking and information security.
+By the end of the course the student should:

-The student will learn how the Internet works and what are its strengths and weaknesses.
-The course will discuss the threats to the security of computers and networks and the techniques that can be used to counter these threats.
-The discussion will include physical networks, the TCP/IP protocol suite, common network services, information security measures, and applications of cryptography.
+- 1. Understand how the Internet works and what are its strengths and weaknesses. - 2.
+Understand the threats to the security of computers and networks and the techniques that can be used to counter these threats. - 3.
+Have a working knowledge of the TCP/IP protocol suite, basic network services, cryptography, and common information security tools. - 4.
+Be able to perform basic networking tasks on computers running Unixstyle operating systems.